giovannicuriel/mqtt-manager/docs/building-documentation.rst

 How to build/update/translate documentation
 ===========================================

-If you have a local clone of MQTT Manager repository and you want to change the documentation, then you should follow this simple guide.
+If you have a local clone of this repository and you want to change the documentation, then you should follow this simple guide.

 Build